EzeBernardine/100daysofcode/css-flex/README.md

 7. justify-content: flex-start;
 7. justify-content: center;
 # justify-content: space-round;
-The items are evenly distributed along main axis with with spaces sroung them.
+The items are evenly distributed along main axis(vertical) with  spaces around them.

 # justify-content: space-between;
-The items are evenly distributed along main axis but fist item is on the start=line while the last itemis on the end-line.
+The items are evenly distributed along main axis but fist item is on the start line while the last itemis on the end-line.

 # justify-content: space-evenly;
 The items are evenly distributed along main axis.
-From the fisrt to last element.
+From the first to last element.

 # justify-content: initial
 This sets the property to its default value